Biotin: Dietary recommendations

 The US National Academy of Medicine updated Dietary Reference Intakes for many vitamins in 1998.
 At that time there was insufficient information to establish estimated average requirement or recommended dietary allowance, terms that exist for most vitamins.
-In instances such as this, the academy sets adequate intakes (AIs) with the understanding that at some later date, when the physiological effects of biotin are better understood, AIs will be replaced by more exact information.
-The biotin AIs for both males and females are:
+In those cases the academy set adequate intakes (AIs) with the understanding that at some later date, when the physiological effects of biotin are better understood, AIs will be replaced by more exact information.
+The biotin AIs for both males and females appear below.